Use Linked List to Enhance Hash Table (LinkedHashMap)

 No matter how many keys you insert, the keys

-method returns all keys in the order they were inserted, as if you were appending elements to the end of an array.
+method returns them in the same order you added them.
+It feels like adding elements to the end of an array.
 How is this possible?

 package main